Weather Thermometers – What They Are And How They Work

 Disadvantages

-• Mercury is toxic and can cause pose a danger if the thermometer breaks.
+- Mercury is toxic and can pose a danger if the thermometer breaks.

-• Mercury has a high freezing point, rendering them useless in extremely cold conditions.
+- Mercury has a high freezing point, rendering it useless in extremely cold conditions.

-The alcohol-in-glass thermometer is a cheaper and less dangerous alternative to the mercury-in-glass thermometers.
-It works on exactly the same principle as the mercury-based device but has a few advantages.
+The alcohol-in-glass thermometer is a cheaper and less dangerous alternative to the mercury-in-glass thermometer.
+It works on exactly the same principle as the mercury-based device, but has a few advantages.

 First of all, it is not poisonous, and as a result, much safer to use than mercury.
 It is also much cheaper and has a lower freezing point, making it usable in extremely cold conditions.